-A head injury?
-Ah.
-They had thrown stones.
-The back of her head felt sticky with blood.
+Hermione prodded gingerly.
+The back of her head was sticky with blood.

-Professor Dumbledore looked out the window, where the sun was rising, his face so much younger than the one Hermione remembered.
+Professor Dumbledore looked out the window, where the sun was rising.
 He seemed to be thinking very deeply about something.
 At last, he picked up the little golden time turner from his desk, and turned it over in his hands without spinning the hourglass.

 "Firstly, what house were you sorted into at Hogwarts?"